Chris Burke (footballer): Ross County

 In September 2016, Burke signed a contract to the end of the 2016–17 season with Scottish Premiership club Ross County.
 His time there was again hampered by the effects of a virus.

 Kilmarnock

 Burke signed a one-year contract with Kilmarnock in July 2017.
 On 25 October he scored a stoppage-time goal to earn his side a point in a league match away to former club Rangers.
 He signed a further one-year contract with Kilmarnock on 22 June 2018.
 His second goal for the club came eleven months after his first: a "brilliant long-range howitzer" to level the scores in a home league fixture against Celtic on 23 September 2018, which Kilmarnock won 2–1.
 He scored against Rangers again on the final day of the 2018–19 Scottish Premiership season, as Killie secured third place, their highest position in over 50 years.

-Burke left Kilmarnock after the 2021–22 season, in which the club won promotion back to the Scottish Premiership, but then returned as a reserve team coach.
+Burke left Kilmarnock after the 2021–22 season, in which the club won promotion back to the Scottish Premiership, but then returned as a reserve, U18 and intermediates coach.